-‘Jersey Shore’ Fans In Hysterics Over Throwback Clips As Old Episodes Move To Paramount Plus
+'Jersey Shore' Fans In Hysterics Over Throwback Clips As Old Episodes Move To Paramount Plus

 Mike and Lauren's engagement in Miami was another special moment as his roommates came together to create an unforgettable evening for the couple as they put a ring on their future together.

-Fans loved reliving some of Jersey Shore‘s best moments.
-The 8-minute montage was liked over 254,000 times thus far.
+Fans loved reliving some of Jersey Shore's best moments.
+The eight-minute montage was liked over 254,000 times thus far.

 Jersey Shore, Snooki & JWoww, and Jersey Shore: Family Vacation will all stream on Paramount Plus starting March 4.